t4guw/Feature-Classifier/README.md

 ### Running Model for One Feature

-To run the model for a specific feature, comment out the corresponding `gridsearch(...)` call in `classifier.py`.
+To run the model for a specific feature, identify the corresponding `gridsearch(...)` call and comment out the others in `classifier.py`.
 Then in a terminal, run `python3 src/classifier.py`.

 ```python3